bpj/placeholder-prompt/README.md

 	-d --prompt-default            Prompt for a replacement for known keys.
 	                               (default value: 1)
-	-D --no-prompt-default         Don't prompt for a replacement for known keys.
+	-D --no-prompt-default         Do not prompt for a replacement for known keys.
 	-e STR --term-encoding STR     Terminal encoding.
 (Usually found automatically.)